 Followed by a discussion about stakeholders’ perspectives and experiences working with and under the current dig law.

-9:00 AM Why you should care what PHMSA think about your state’s dig law – Sam Hall, PHMSA
+9:00 AM Why you should care what PHMSA thinks about your state’s dig law – Sam Hall, PHMSA

-10:00 AM Making sense out of DOT Permitting – ALDOT Representative
+10:00 AM Making sense out of DOT Permitting – Kerry NeSmith, ALDOT

 2:30 PM Litigation Involving Public Utilities & Strategies to Reduce Risks –